viamrobotics/docs/docs/getting-started/installation.md

 Check `Set hostname` and enter the name you would like to access the pi by in that field.
 Remember the name you choose as you will need to make use of it later.
 I’ve chosen "hazal-pi".

+There are two ways you can secure your Raspberry Pi: You can either use an SSH key or password authentication.

-Then check `Enable SSH`.
+To use the SSH key method: check `Enable SSH`.
 Using SSH Keys for authentication is a great way of securing your Raspberry Pi as only someone with the private SSH key will be able to authenticate to your system.
 If you select `Allow public-key authentication only`, and the section `set authorized_ keys for 'pi'` is pre-populated, that means you do have an existing public SSH key that is ready to use.
 In that case, you do not have to change this section.

 If this section is empty, you can either generate a new SSH key by following [these instructions](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent), or you can use password authentication instead.
 ![imager-set-ssh](../tutorials/img/imager-set-ssh.png)

-If you decide to use password authentication, click on `Use password authentication`.
+If you decide to use password authentication method: click on `Use password authentication`.
 If you scroll down, you have the option to change the username, then to set a password:
 ![imager-set-passwordauthentication](../tutorials/img/imager-set-passwordauthentication.png)

-Be sure to write down or otherwise keep track of the `hostname`, `username`, and `password` you have configured.
+Be sure to write down this information somewhere in a secure place to keep track of the `hostname`, `username`, and `password` you have configured.
 You will use them later on.
+Please do not skip this step as you will have to repeat all these steps if you lose your login credentials.

 If you did not change the username, the default one is pi.

-Lastly, check `Configure wireless LAN` and enter your wireless network credentials.
+Lastly, you should connect your pi to Wi-Fi, so that you can run Viam's server wirelessly.
+Check `Configure wireless LAN` and enter your wireless network credentials.
 SSID (short for Service Set Identifier) is your Wi-Fi's name, followed by passcode.
 Change the section `Wireless LAN country` to where your router is currently being operated and then you will hit save:
 ![imager-set-wifi](../tutorials/img/imager-set-wifi.png)

 This should return you to the initial screen.
 Now you need to pick your storage medium, so click `CHOOSE STORAGE`: